threenary/threenary/README.md

 I enjoy learning from others and sharing my experiences with colleagues to grow together and domain the context we dive into.
 As I value collboration, I enjoy story telling as a way to share things I learn, read, and time to time I write reflections about challenges I faced, patterns I observe across different projects and teams I interacted with.

-- :seedling: __I’m currently learning__ a lot about Serverless, Javascript and Architecture
+- :seedling: __I’m currently working on getting beetter at__ Serverless, Trypescript, Architecture while staying always in touch with ☕Java☕
-- :construction_worker: __I’m open to collaborate__ on NGO and teaching projects
+- :goal_net: __I’m looking for__ opportunities to grow towards Data Engineering, Kafka and Data Streaming
-- :goal_net: __I’m looking for__ opportunities to grow towards Data Engineering
+- :construction_worker: __I’m open to collaborate__ on NGO and teaching / coaching projects
 - :sparkles: __Fun fact__ I've been blogging about travels for more than 10 years

 ### 🎯 I’m experienced working with: